 - A Debian server with root or sudo access

-- Nginx installed and running (see how to install Nginx on Debian if needed)
+- Nginx installed and running (see how to install Nginx on Debian, or set up a full LEMP stack on Debian if you also need PHP and MariaDB)

 - A registered domain name with DNS A/AAAA records pointing to your server’s IP address